dataiku/solutions-contrib/bs-documentation/source/code-studio/code-starters/index.md

       Choose from [1/2/3] (1):
   ```

-  - You need to choose one of the available templates by entering the corresponding number (1, 2, or 3).
+  - Select the desired template by entering the corresponding number (1, 2, or 3).

-- After choosing a template, you will be prompted to fill in the following parameters:
+- After template selection, you'll be prompted to enter specific project parameters:

   ```
   [1/6] Choose your (Angular / Vue / Bs) project name (Angular Project): tutorial